-Before there was Amon Giles Carter, there was Buckley Burton Paddock.
+Before there was the Fort Worth Star-Telegram, there was the Fort Worth Democrat.
+And before there was Amon Giles Carter, there was Buckley Burton Paddock.

 During the last quarter of the nineteenth century B. B. Paddock (1844-1922) was Fort Worth’s biggest cheerleader.
-(Photo from University of Texas at Arlington Library.)
+(Photo from Paddock’s four-volume history Fort Worth and the Texas Northwest.)

 But Paddock is best remembered as a newspaperman.
-For several years he published the Democrat.
+In 1872, soon after moving to Fort Worth, he bought the Democrat.

-Paddock later edited the Daily Gazette.
+In 1882, when the Democrat became the Gazette, Paddock was managing editor.
 In his day the lines among editorial, news, and advertising content were blurred.
 With unbridled boosterism Paddock used the pages of his newspapers the way a cheerleader uses a megaphone.
 He assured Fort Worth’s residents that they could do anything they set their minds to.
-Reading his newspapers, you get the feeling that he could have coaxed the prickly pears and prairie dogs into doing “the wave.”
+Reading his newspapers today, you get the feeling that Paddock could have coaxed the prickly pears and prairie dogs into doing “the wave.”

 Fort Worth offered, he wrote, the best of both worlds: “the legally constituted society of the east and the free and untrammeled life of the west.”